+NOTE 5: For repeater operating in band n104, ACLR requirement 38 dB applies.
+For repeater operating in other bands, ACLR requirement 45 dB applies.

 The Cumulative Adjacent Channel Leakage power Ratio (CACLR) in a gap between passband or the inter-passband gap is the ratio of: